test-kitchen/kitchen-pester/README.md

 Allows you to specify a custom path (the default is ./test/[integration/]) for your integration tests.
 This can be an absolute path or relative to the root of the folder kitchen is running from on the host machine.
 This path must exist.
 When you specify a folder, it will automatically try to append `/integration` to that path.
-If it exists, it will use this
+If it exists, it will use this as the root tests directory.

 * `remove_builtin_powershellget` - bool, default is `true` (v.1.0.0.1)
 Removes PowerShellGet and PackageManagement v1.0.0.1 are they cause issues and do not support pre-releases.